bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 The easiest way to get started is by starting a new TypeScript Repl at <https://repl.it/languages/typescript> (if you would prefer to use a local environment instead, go ahead).
 I would recommend renaming it to something like "My Multiplayer Game" from the dropdown at the top so you can easily find it again.

-Now, there's one configuration change we need to make so that the typescript compiles properly.
+Now, there's one small configuration change we need to make so that the typescript compiles properly.
 I won't get into the details here, but you can delete everything in the `tsconfig.json` file and replace it with this:

 ```
 {